TedDaBigDawg/lumina/README.md

-🕊️ Church Runner – Empowering Churches with Digital Grace Church Runner is a modern church management platform built to bring simplicity, clarity, and connection to parish life.
+🕊️ Lumina – Empowering Churches with Digital Grace Lumina is a modern church management platform built to bring simplicity, clarity, and connection to parish life.
 Designed with both parishioners and church administrators in mind, it allows churches to manage essential activities such as mass intentions, thanksgiving bookings, donations, and event schedules—all in one seamless, mobile-friendly experience.

-✨ “More than software—Church Runner is a movement.
+✨ “More than software—Lumina is a movement.
 A digital revival for how the Church operates and connects with her people.”

 🔍 Core Features
 📆 Mass Intention Booking – Let parishioners submit intentions online and receive confirmation automatically.